 5. Prescription, prescription, prescription.

 Your prescription is obviously a vital part of your exam.
-It determines the power(s) needed for your eyewear !
+It determines the power(s) needed for you to see clearly!

 6. Keeping it all healthy!